dshanske/indieweb-post-kinds/README.md

 indieweb-post-kinds
 =================

-Indieweb Post Kinds adds a Custom Taxonomy to the standard post type in Wordpress that allows posts to have a semantic component, based on the same concept as the built-in Post Formats.
-This allows archives of replies, likes, reposts, etc. as well as theme support to add the appropriate classes to links within same.
+Indieweb Post Kinds adds a Custom Taxonomy to the standard post type in Wordpress that allows posts to have a semantic component, based on the same conventions as the built-in Post Formats.

+This allows archives of replies, likes, reposts, etc. as well as adding the  appropriate classes to links within same.

 The original version of this remains as Indieweb Taxonomy.
 Some of the kinds will not be used by everyone...in future, there will be an option to hide/select the active ones.